 In 1970 Rolf Hänggi started his career as a financial and investment analyst at Swiss Bank Corporation, Switzerland, before moving on to the Union Bank of Switzerland and then to the Baselland Cantonal Bank, Switzerland.
 In 1976 he joined Zurich Insurance Company and in 1986 became a member of the Corporate Executive Board and Head of finance and investments in securities, worldwide.
 He was appointed Deputy CEO of Zurich Insurance Company in 1988, serving as a Board member from 1993 to 1997, before becoming a private consultant.
-Presently Rolf Hänggi also serves as Chairman of Rüd, Blass & Cie AG, Bankers, Switzerland, and is a Board member of Speedel Holding Ltd, Switzerland.

-In addition, he is a member of the Board of Trustees for Foundation Luftbild Schweiz, Switzerland; a member of the Foundation Board, Werner Abegg Fonds Foundation, Switzerland, and also sits on the Advisory Board for the Mastercourse of Advanced Studies in Applied History at the University of Zurich, Switzerland.
+Presently Rolf Hänggi also serves as Chairman of Rüd, Blass & Cie AG, Bankers, Switzerland.
+In addition, he is a member of the Board of Trustees of the Foundation Luftbild Schweiz, Switzerland; a member of the Foundation Board, Werner Abegg Fonds Foundation, Switzerland; and also sits on the Advisory Board for the Mastercourse of Advanced Studies in Applied History at the University of Zurich, Switzerland.

-Edward George
+Edward George (Lord George)

 Lord George joined the Bank of England directly from University in 1962.
 Between 1966 and 1974 he was seconded first to the Bank for International Settlements, Basle, Switzerland, and then to the International Monetary Fund.
-During the next 16 years, Lord George held various senior positions within the Bank of England before being appointed Deputy Governor in 1990.
+During the next 16 years, Lord George held various senior positions within the Bank of England before being appointed deputy Governor in 1990.
 From 1993 to 2003 he served as Governor of the Bank of England.

-He is also a Board member of the Bank for International Settlements, Basle, Switzerland; Grosvenor Group Holdings Ltd, Great Britain; N. M. Rothschild and Sons Ltd, Great Britain; and Rothschilds Continuation Holdings AG, Switzerland.
+He is also a Board member of the Bank for International Settlements, Basle, Switzerland; N. M. Rothschild and Sons Ltd, Great Britain; and Rothschilds Continuation Holdings AG, Switzerland.